ProfessionalWiki/FontAwesome/README.md

 For valid Font Awesome Power Transforms see https://docs.fontawesome.com/web/style/power-transform

 ### Stacking
 Some HTML code is required for stacking.
-Remember in MediaWiki code, spaces and new lines do matter.
+Remember, in MediaWiki code, spaces and new lines do matter.

 **Example:**
 `<span class="fa-stack fa-2x">{{#fas:camera fa-stack-1x}}{{#fas:ban fa-stack-2x|color:Tomato}}</span>` will insert a no photography sign